 Data in mining will continue to be more powerful.
 The fifth-generation (5G) wireless technology is being rolled out to consumers now, and the integration underground will dramatically increase the flow of information.
-These wireless networks will be able to collate and send data from thousands of connected devices and machines; each is requiring distinct speed, bandwidth, and power consumption, at zero latency.
+These wireless networks will collate and send data from thousands of connected devices and machines; each requires distinct speed, bandwidth, and power consumption at zero latency.

 The level of analysis and insights available will allow for more efficient operations.
 Developments in machine-to-machine interactions across localised networks will reduce risks and the build-up of hazards.
 There is a vast ability for real-time comprehension and actions.
 You could even go as far as to say that it could provide an alert before an incident occurs.

 Adaptable networks will drive the growth of technology underground.
 Digitally prevalent mines have closed wireless 4G networks across their site.
 Flexible, robust networks must adapt to the ever-changing landscape as more sites embrace technology, the more our reliance on these systems for communications and information increases.